luizbgomide/sovereign/rules.md

 ### Group Checks

 When multiple Delvers face a situation together, they elect one to make the roll.
-For each other Delver with at least level 1 in the skill, add 1 to the roll.
-For each delver with -1 in the skill, subtract 1.
+For each other Delver with a positive modifier, add 1 to the roll.
+For each delver with a negative modifier, subtract 1.

 This represents forcing open a heavy door together, everyone trying to stealth past a guard, or collectively climbing a cliff face.